bcgov/common-object-management-service/app/README.md

 ## Environment Variables

 COMS supports a large array of environment variables to configure how it will behave.
 Depending on which sections below are enabled, you will have certain subsets of functionality available.
-Visit our wiki documentation on [Authentication modes](https://github.com/bcgov/common-object-management-service/wiki/Deployment-Guide#authentication-modes) for more details on the impacts of enabling each section.

 ### Basic Auth Variables